influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 ### Step 4: Confirm the upgrade

-Once you've performed the upgrade on ALL meta nodes, check your nodes' version numbers using the `influxd-ctl show` command.
+After performing the upgrade on ALL meta nodes, check your node version numbers using the `influxd-ctl show` command.
 The [`influxd-ctl` tool](/enterprise_influxdb/v1.3/features/cluster-commands/) is available on all meta nodes.